-During 2012 one equity method investment, Escalade International, Ltd. performed below expectations, and this entity encountered unexpected attrition of certain significant customers as of the end of the third quarter 2012.
+During 2012, Escalade International, Ltd. performed below expectations, and this entity encountered unexpected attrition of certain significant customers as of the end of the third quarter 2012.
 Due to these events, the Company evaluated the economic and strategic benefits of continuing to hold this investment.
 Based on the review performed as of October 6, 2012, the Company determined that the fair value of this investment was less than its carrying value and that this impairment was other than temporary.
-As a result, the Company recognized other than temporary impairment of \$0.4 million (\$0.2 million, net of taxes).
-There was no impairment loss recognized on equity method investments in 2011 or 2010.
+As a result, the Company recognized other than temporary impairment of \$ 382 thousand.
+There was no impairment loss recognized on equity method investments in 2011.